cp6/get-request-tracker/README.md

 # GET request tracker

-Do cURL GET requests with connection/response details saved to database with the ability to save response data.
+Do cURL GET requests with connection/response details saved to database with the ability to save response data into file.

 ### Requires